OpenModelica/OpenModelica/README-BUILD-RELEASE-NSIS.txt

       \trunk\Compiler\OpenModelicaSetup
     IMPORTANT: OpenModelicaSetup HAS TO BE CHECKOUT into \trunk\Compiler\OpenModelicaSetup since the installer script uses the relative paths.
-	Copy the AccessControl.dll and AccessControlW.dll to the NSIS plgins directory.
+	Copy the AccessControl.dll and AccessControlW.dll to the NSIS plugins directory.

 01. Update the version number: in trunk/Compiler/runtime/config.h to "x.y.z"